sacundim/tau-sigma/README.md

 ## Performance and correctness

 This tool has so far been written primarily with simplicity and correctness in mind, not performance.
+The code for the statistical functions sticks very closely to the mathematical formulas in the reference materials.

 I do not warranty that the results of this program are always correct.
 Nevertheless, I have taken care to test that the results at least look